gerlichlab/looptrace/docs/imaging-rounds-configuration-file.md

     * Each value is a list of locus imaging timepoints associated with the regional timepoint to which it's keyed.
     * The values in the lists must be such that the union of the lists is the set of locus imaging timepoints from the `imagingRounds` sequence.
     * The values lists should have unique values, though as an ensemble they may not necessarily be disjoint.

+### Tracing exclusions section: `tracingExclusions`
+This sections specifies which imaging timepoints should be ignored for chromatin fiber tracing, interlocus distance measurements, and generally other downstream analysis.

+__Guidance__
 * Check that the list of `tracingExclusions` values is correct, most likely any pre-imaging timepoint names, "blank" timepoints, and all regional barcode timepoint names.
 * `tracingExclusions` should generally be specified, and its value should be a list of timepoints of imaging rounds to exclude from tracing, typically the blank / pre-imaging rounds, and regional barcode rounds.
 The list can't contain any timepoints not seen in the values of the `imagingRounds`.